Helen Clifford is a multi-award winning personal injury solicitor

 Helen is a versatile solicitor.
 During her career she has been consulted in relation to a whole range of matters, including defamation, partnership and pension disputes.
 Helen is a litigator who is proud to act for a diverse range of clients including individuals, charities and campaign groups.
 She was also an adviser to The Rt.
 Hon.
 Sir Desmond de Silva Q.C.

 In addition to her fee earning work, Helen campaigns for improved health and safety in the workplace.
-She is a trustee of the London Hazards Centre and legal adviser to the Construction Safety Campaign and Families Against Corporate Killers (FACK).
+She is a director of the London Hazards Centre and legal adviser to the Construction Safety Campaign and Families Against Corporate Killers (FACK).
 She was honoured to be a guest speaker at the Hazards Conference 2017 and at International Workers’ Memorial Day in London in 2018.

 Her awards include: